Markush Editor Application

-Preview tab displays enumerate examples (max. four) of the selected R-group(s).
+Preview tab displays enumerated examples (max.
+4) of the selected R-group(s).

-Nesting view tab displays the step-by-step route of embedding of any selected R-group starting from the scaffold.
+Nesting view tab displays the step-by-step route of embedding of the selected R-group starting from the scaffold.

 Follow the embedding of the selected R-group in Nesting panel

-Validation panel can be used to check matching and non-matching of individual structures against your Markush structure.
-Matching structures are highlighted by green non-matching structures are highlighted by red.
+Validation panel can be used to check whether individual compounds match your Markush structure or not.
+Matching structures are highlighted by a green background, while non-matching structures are highlighted in red.

-Display of structure matching and non-matching in Validation panel
+Display of matching and non-matching structures in Validation panel

-If any of the validation structures selected, the matching and non-matching R-groups and fragments are also highlighted in the editor panel's scaffold, tree and fragment view.
+If any of the validation structures are selected, the matching and non-matching R-groups and fragments are also highlighted in Markush structure (in the scaffold view, the tree view and the fragment view).

 Display of structure matching and non-matching in Editor panel

 Structure checker panel displays the structure drawing errors and warnings related to the active editor component.
-In case of an error, an exclamation mark appears in a red circle , in case of warning in as yellow triangle appears .
-By clicking on the checker items, you are able to choose between the available automatic fixer options.
-You are able to fix the issues one-by-one with the Fix Selected button or all together with the Fix All button.
+In the case of an error, an exclamation mark appears in a red circle , in the case of a warning, a yellow triangle appears .
+By clicking on the checker items, you can choose between the available automatic fixer options.
+You can fix the issues one-by-one with the Fix Selected button or all together with the Fix All button.

 If you want to create a new Markush structure, click on the New icon, in the toolbar or select New from the file menu.
-A new empty scaffold definition appears, and you can draw your scaffold by the previously described way.
+A new empty scaffold definition appears, and you can draw your scaffold in the previously described way.

-Scaffold can edit like any R-group definition (see next section).
-To expand your structure add R-groups to your scaffold and after saving it new empty R-group definitions appears and you can continue the editing.
+Scaffold can be edited like any R-group definition (see next section).
+To expand your structure, add R-groups to your scaffold and after saving it, new empty R-group definitions appear and you can continue editing.

 Edit R-group definition from context menu